Using Azure Active Directory and Graph API to Get SharePoint Site Creator Information and Status

 Command/Method Description

-Graph API: Get site Fetches details about a specific SharePoint site, including its status.
+Graph API: Get site Obtains information about a particular SharePoint site, such as its status.

 Retrieving SharePoint Site Details